Section508Coordinators/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 ## Technology requirements

 Below are the core dependencies.
-See [this dependencies page](axe-dependency-map.txt) for a mapping of all dependencies associated with this example.
+See [this dependencies file](axe-dependency-map.txt) for a mapping of all dependencies associated with this example.

 - NodeJs 6+
 - Git